 13. External effects and I/O - AVAILABLE

-14. Local effects and the ST monad - AVAILABLE
+14. Local effects and mutable state - AVAILABLE

 15. Stream processing and incremental I/O - AVAILABLE